sudonatalie/metal-comparison-bug/README.md

 # Reproducer for a Metal bug affecting comparison

-See `shader.metal` for the MSL code, along with comments about alternatives that both do and do not exhibit the problem.
+See `shader.metal` for the MSL code, along with comments prefixed by `!!!!` for alternatives that do not exhibit the problem.

+This issue was originally reported to Chrome WebGPU at: crbug.com/349653205

 ## Reproduced on: